-The most significant variance in net loss quarter to quarter is due to non-cash share-based payments expense, which comprises the timing of stock option grants and associated vesting, the number of underlying options granted and the associated fair value dollar amount calculated at the time of the grant, and to a lesser extent any impairment and deferred income tax expenses.
-Similarly, non-cash share-based payments and impairment expenses explain the largest fluctuation in net loss excluding certain non-cash items.
+In 2020-Q2 there was an increase in professional and consulting fees compared to 2020-Q1 due to the Auteco and Treasury Metals transactions closing costs.
 In 2020-Q1 there was a decrease in marketing expenses compared to 2019-Q4 due to a reduction in marketing campaigns.
-In 2019-Q4 a bonus accrual was recorded as at December 31, 2019, resulting in an increase in salaries when compared to the 2019-Q3 and 2020-Q1.
-In 2019-Q3 there was an increase in professional fees in connection with the base shelf prospectus and arrangement of an ATM facility, and an increase in directors' fees.
+In 2019-Q4 a bonus accrual was recorded as at December 31, 2019, resulting in an increase in salaries when compared to the 2019-Q3.
+In 2019-Q3 there was an increase in professional fees in connection with the base shelf prospectus and arrangement of an ATM facility.
 In 2019-Q2 there was a decrease in marketing expenses compared to 2019-Q1 due to fewer conferences attended and fewer marketing campaigns.
-In 2019-Q1 there was an increase in marketing expenses compared to 2018-Q4 due to an increase in conference attendance and marketing campaigns, which resulted in a higher net loss in 2019-Q1.
+In 2019-Q1 there was an increase in marketing expenses compared to 2018-Q4 due to an increase in conference attendance and marketing campaigns.
 Furthermore, in 2018-Q4 there was a \$4,181,000 non-cash write-down of the Company's Mexican mineral properties and a non-recurring severance payment of \$300,000.
 In 2018-Q3 there was a decrease in marketing expenses as compared to 2018-Q2, due to a reduction in marketing activities by the Company.

 In terms of cash and cash equivalents, variances between quarters depend on the amount, type and timing of work being performed on the Company's mineral property portfolio, classified under investing activities in the statements of cash flows.
+In 2020-Q2, the Company sold 532,000 common shares of the Company under the ATM program for net proceeds of \$129,000, classified under financing activities in the statements of cash flows, and incurred \$2,939,000 in mineral property expenditures, classified under investing activities in the statements of cash flows.
 In 2020-Q1, the Company completed a non-brokered private placement financing including the issuance of flow-through common shares, which provided net cash inflows of \$9,154,000, classified under financing activities in the statements of cash flows.
-In 2019-Q4, the Company completed a non-brokered private placement financing consisting of flow-through common shares, which provided net cash inflows of \$1,988,000, classified under financing activities in the statements of cash flows.
-In 2019-Q4 and 2019-Q3, the Company sold some of its marketable securities, which provided cash inflows of \$1,758,000, classified under investing activities in the statements of cash flows.
-In 2019-Q2, the Company completed a non-brokered private placement financing including the issuance of flow-through common shares, which provided net cash inflows of \$7,270,000, classified under financing activities in the statements of cash flows.
+In 2020-Q1, the Company incurred \$3,255,000 in mineral property expenditures, classified under investing activities in the statements of cash flows.